Use Instructional Technologies for Traditional Classroom Contingency Planning

 • Create electronic copies of lecture materials and store materials online for easy retrieval, upload to the Content tool, or email directly to students.

 • Create video recordings of lectures.
-Though video recordings usually take more time and effort, and require either a webcam or digital video camera, programs like Yuja YuJa Software Capture can greatly reduce the effort necessary to produce a video lecture.
+Though video recordings usually take more time and effort, and require either a webcam or digital video camera, programs like TechSmith Knowmia can greatly reduce the effort necessary to produce a video lecture.

 • Hold discussions using Webex.
 This tool allows for real-time, synchronous discussion and is one way to determine students' understanding of course materials using a question and answer format.